NIH grant applicants are required to include

-NIH requires a new biosketch format for grant applications and progress reports submitted on or after May 25, 2015.
-Applicants may use the old format until then, but NIH encourages use of the new format.
+NIH required a new biosketch format for grant applications and progress reports submitted on or after

 NIH Biosketch Resources

-The following NIH resources may be helpful as you prepare biosketches using the new format.
+The following NIH resources may be helpful as you prepare biosketches.

 Science Experts Network Curriculum Vitae (SciENcv) is an online tool from the National Center for Biotechnology Information (NCBI) at NIH that helps researchers create a research profile that complies with the new NIH biosketch format.